 - How do you want your customers to think about your company?

-At the end of this exercise, you should end up with a handful of adjectives that describe the voice and tone of your marketing.
+At the end of this exercise, you should end up with a handful of adjectives describing the voice and tone of your marketing.
 Consider this to keep you on track:

 Voice is the mission statement; tone is the implementation of that mission.